 Attack Paths in Active Directory: RDP Hijacking

 This post describes an attack vector known as RDP Hijacking and documented in the MITRE ATT&CK framework as technique T1563.002 [1].
-This attack vector can be used by attackers to perform privilege elevation and move laterally within an Active Directory environment.
-It involves the abuse of abandoned-disconnected - or in other words dangling - RDP sessions that may be running on hosts in which the RDP service is enabled.
-At the very bottom, it allows attackers connect to other users’ RDP sessions without knowing the password of the targeted user.
+This attack vector can be used by attackers to perform privilege elevation and move laterally to other systems within an Active Directory environment.
+It involves the abuse of RDP sessions.
+More sophisticated threat actors target disconnected/abandoned - or in other words dangling - RDP sessions that may be running on hosts.
+Bottom line is that it allows attackers connect to other users’ RDP sessions without attackers knowing the password of the target user.

 To bring this technique closer to real life, we will use an example.
 A ransomware operator that has compromised the internal network of a business, has access to an account.
 The access has been achieved using Kerberoasting [2].
 The account grants access to a number of critical servers within the compromised network, such as RDP jumphosts.
-Leveraging the dangling RDP sessions that the attacker identified additional accounts are compromised.
-With the hijacked RDP sessions, attacker elevates their priviliges in the domain and install ransomware on critical infrastructure.
+Leveraging the dangling RDP sessions that the attacker identified, additional accounts can be compromised.
+With the hijacked RDP sessions, the attacker elevates their priviliges in the domain and install ransomware on critical infrastructure at scale.

-Public reporting indicates that this technique is leveraged by multiple threat actors [4] such as the Daixin Team - a ransomware and data extortion group [3].
+Public reporting indicates that this technique has been leveraged by multiple threat actors [4] such as the Daixin Team - a ransomware and data extortion group [3].

-The impact of this technique remains subject to the privileges the compromised accounts have and additional factors.
+The impact of this technique remains subject to the privileges the compromised accounts have as well as additional factors.

 The post is divided in the following sections: